Introduction to mindfulness for persistent pain

 Gloucestershire and Herefordshire NHS Mindfulness Course

-The Gloucestershire and Herefordshire Pain Self-Management Service offers an NHS course specifically tailored for people with persistent pain.
+The Gloucestershire and Herefordshire Pain SelfManagement Service offers an NHS course specifically tailored for people with persistent pain.
 The team involved with the course are qualified and experienced mindfulness teachers.

 The course is based on the Breathworks ‘Mindfulness for Health’ book by Burch and Penman which is available from most book retailers or via County Council libraries.

-Comments from previous attendees on our Mindfulness Course
+Comments from previous attendees on our Mindfulness Course:

-“Mindfulness has brought me peace and contentment with my situation that I have not experienced for many years.”
+“Mindfulness has brought me a peace and contentment with my situation that I have not experienced for many years.”

 "I was fairly sceptical as to its usefulness for me and my pain and to what level it might help me.
 After a few weeks and investing the time, I found it truly helpful in changing my attitude to my sensation."